Scenic North Alabama Motorcycle Route-Bankhead National Forest

 Visitors are treated to a nice twisty road through the heart of Alabama's largest national forest.
-Bankhead National Forest offers 180,000 acres with an abundance of bluffs, canyons, waterfalls, springs and lakes.
-Four recreation areas are located throughout the forest offering endless opportunities of outdoor recreation.
+Bankhead National Forest offers 180,000 acres with an abundance of bluffs, canyons, waterfalls, springs, and lakes.
+Four recreation areas are located throughout the forest offering endless opportunities for outdoor recreation.

 One of Alabama’s four National Forests, covering 181,230 acres.
 It is home to Alabama’s only National Wild and Scenic River, the Sipsey Fork.
 Recreational Areas and offers so many trails you could spend weeks here.
 There are six recreation areas scattered about the Bankhead National Forest, each offering a unique experience of its own.
 Facilities for camping, picnicking, fishing, hiking, and swimming are abundant.
 All facilities are designed with forest users in mind and provide varying challenges for everyone from the novice to the expert.
 Forest users will find that each area has its own personality and with the changing seasons, even that personality will change.Sipsey is the largest national forest wilderness area east of the Mississippi.
 The Sipsey Fork river offers a peaceful float trip combined with the beautiful scenery and great camping that distinguishes the Bankhead from other National Forests.
 While canoeing the Sipsey Fork you will pass magnificent walls of rock which has been carved for thousands of years by the erosive power of water.
 As the Sipsey Fork begins to merge with Smith Lake the creek becomes non-turbulent and wide.
 This area must be paddled but offers a slow-pace if interested in fishing or just a slow-paced family trip.